effektif/user-docs/docs/settings.rst

 If you want to delete a user account, for example, because the user is leaving your organization, unfinished tasks to this account may still exist.
-In this case, specify a replacement who will take over open task assignements.
+In this case, specify a replacement who will take over open task assignments.
-The substitute will then have exactly all access rights to complete these tasks, but not automatically inherits all rolls or rights of the deleted user.
+The substitute will then have exactly all access rights to complete open tasks and cases, but not automatically inherits group memberships of the deleted user.
+Please also be aware that the assignment for closed tasks is not changed for audit reasons.

 The substitute takes over

-* in workflows: owner, assignments, candidates, default values for form fields, transition conditions, JavaScript test values, access
+* in workflows: owner, assignments, candidates, default values for form fields, transition conditions, JavaScript test values, access rights
-* in reports: owner, access
+* in reports: owner, access rights
-* in open tasks: assignments, candidates, access
+* in open tasks: assignments, candidates, access rights
-* in cases: access
+* in cases: access rights

 .. hint:: Please note that deleted users are removed from all groups he was a member of and no replacement is set.